Yotghoe/Path-Dependent-Attenuation-Ground-Motion-Field-in-Volcanic-Areas/project/ProjectReport.md

 ### Limitations

-- It won't work with h5py files because of h5py package is not included in this environment/project.
+- It will not work with h5py files because of h5py package is not included in this environment/project.
+- It is only applicable to the fusion of one high attenuation GMF and one low attenuation GMF, and is not suitable for the fusion of additional GMFs.
+- The volcanic areas ploygons(buffers) are rough.